IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     **Did you know?** The username and password you created is unique to you, and is only for accessing this topic.
 If you need to revoke this password, you can do it without impacting other users of this topic.

-1. Confirm the name of the topic that you want to process events from.
+1. Select `Avro` as the message format used in this topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-10.png "selecting a topic to use"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-10.png "selecting a topic to use")

+    **Did you know?** The catalog page for this topic tells you that events on this topic are serialized as binary-encoded Avro data.

     Click "Next".